 Cross-contamination is when something gluten free comes into contact with something which contains or has touched gluten.
 Yes, touched gluten.

 As an example, my father was at a restaurant and ordered a salad.
 It came with croutons (most commonly made of dried wheat bread), so he politely asked for a new salad without croutons.
-They took the croutons off the salad instead of having the kitchen make him a new one.
+They took the croutons off the salad instead of having the kitchen making him a new one.
 He began reacting just as if he had eaten a slice of wheat pizza.

 To avoid cross-contamination follow these three steps: